mataluni-bravetto/abe-core-body-template/docs/technical/TECH_DEBT_ANALYSIS.md

 **Tech Debt Score: 7.5/10 (Low-Medium)**

-The AI Guardians Chrome extension has **excellent code quality** with only minor improvements needed.
+The AiGuardian Chrome extension has **excellent code quality** with only minor improvements needed.
 The tech debt is **low-medium priority** and doesn't prevent production deployment.

 **Recommendation**: **Deploy now** and address improvements in future iterations.